-- Ensure that the participants are well prepared for the visit. - Set objectives to inform the learning. - Identify facilitators to lead specific discussions. - Review and share experiences. - Develop a plan on how to apply what has been learned.
+- Ensure that the participants are well prepared for the visit. - Set learning objectives. - Identify facilitators to lead specific discussions. - Review and share experiences. - Develop a plan to put in practice what is learned.

-- A plan to apply what has been learned by the visiting district/HSD/HF - Solutions developed for some REC-QI challenges
+- A plan to put into practice what has been learned from the exchange. - Solutions for some REC-QI challenges.